-The Gene Patents Debate
+The Debate About Gene Patents

-The issue of gene patents has been simmering for decades but came to a boil in 2009 when the American Civil Liberties Union (ACLU) and the Public Patent Foundation filed suit against Myriad Genetics, a genetic testing company, the University of Utah Research Foundation and the U.S. Patent Office.
+The issue of gene patents has been simmering for decades but came to a boil in 2009 when the American Civil Liberties Union (ACLU) and the Public Patent Foundation filed suit against Myriad Genetics (a genetic testing company), the University of Utah Research Foundation, and the U.S. Patent Office.
 The case, Association of Molecular Pathology v.
 U.S. Patent and Trademark Office, sometimes referred to as the "Myriad case," was directed at a handful of Myriad's numerous patents on BRCA1 and BRCA2, human genes that are very reliable in predicting breast and ovarian cancers, and the genetic test for detecting the genes.

 The ACLU suit claims that patents on human genes violate the First Amendment and patent law because genes are "products of nature" and therefore can't be patented.
 The ACLU further charged that the BRCA gene patents limit women’s access to the genetic screening because of its cost and that Myriad's monopoly on the test prevents women from getting a second opinion.